 For some businesses, reducing inventory is a small task – all they need to do is run a little leaner or cut out a bit of waste.
 For others, it’s about cutting inventory being held all the way back to meet customer demand.
 This is where you start getting into a Just-in-Time (JIT) business model, where you’re only ordering stock to fulfil orders, and inventory is kept to a minimum at all times.

-The advantages of reduced inventory
+The advantages of inventory reduction

 Reducing the level of inventory you have on hand has several benefits, including: